brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 ## Synchronous Programming Model

 A synchronous model is where things happen one after the other.
 When a function executes a long running process the program stops until the function returns.
+This behavior is also called *blocking*.

 ### Threading